mistysamia/Sentiment-Analysis/README.md

 - Unsupervised model is saved to: `model/2400570/model_unsup`
 - Discriminative model is saved to: `model/2400570/model_dis`

-Once trained, the models are reused for predictions on the test set — **no need to retrain**.
+Once trained, the models are reused for predictions on the test set, **no need to retrain**.
 The `test.csv` file is updated with predicted sentiment labels for both approaches.

 ---